What you must know about 529 plans

 Some are pricier than others

-According to the SEC, 529 plans come in two flavors.
+According to the U.S. Securities and Exchange Commission, 529 plans come in two flavors.
 First, there are prepaid plans that allow families to buy "units" of tuition at a rate close to today's prices.
 They are cashed in when the student attends school.
 Second, there are 529 college savings plans that allow families to invest in preselected investment portfolios that grow (or shrink) in accordance with the markets.
 Many states and the District of Columbia offer 529 college savings plans, according to Morningstar.
 But only a handful of states offer a prepaid option.

-Both types of plans come with annual fees.
-For college savings accounts, these range from about 0.24 percent to 1.88 percent of invested assets, according to a 2011 Morningstar survey.
+Both types of plans come with annual fees and operating costs.
+For college savings accounts, average expense ratios range from about 0.13 percent to 1.88 percent of invested assets, according to a 2013 Morningstar survey.

 There's risk involved